deffer/authz-page/README.md

 Some features specific to University include:

- * *trusted* consumers - for web application which are part of University web expirience, the end user will not be asked to approve the access
+ * *trusted* consumers - for web application which are part of University web experience, the end user will not be asked to approve the access
  * *dynamic* consumers - common application credentials, can be used by any consumer and typically used on API Explorers.
 These consumers can provide an alternative `callback` uri (as long as it is on the same domain as registered in Kong)
  * something else